 ESPN+ was surprisingly easy to cancel, but you’ll need to do it from a web browser, not the app.
 From the browser, you go to your user profile, then “ESPN+ Subscriptions”.
 ESPN+ asks you to log in to your account again, and from there, you can cancel.
 All told, the cancellation takes less than 2 minutes.

 ESPN+ Refund Policy

-ESPN+ offers a 7-day free trial and no refund once you’ve paid for a month.
-Instead, you’ll get to keep using the service for the remainder of the month, or for the remainder of the 7-day trial period if you just signed up.
+There’s a no refund once you’ve paid for a month.
+Instead, you’ll get to keep using the service for the remainder of the month or the period for which you paid.

 ESPN+ is an interesting service that helps fill a particular niche.
 You’ll find that this service offers exactly what you need if you want out-of-market content for the MLS and MLB.
 It’s also a quality option for anyone who wants to get some UFC content at a low cost.

 And if you’re an international sports fan, you’ll find a lot of value in the content that’s available here.
 With access to streams from leagues like Serie A and sports like cricket, it provides content you won’t find on ESPN’s regular channels.
 Only something like fuboTV might provide the same amount of international content, but at a much higher price.